Al-Talaba SC

-Al-Talaba Sports Club (نادي الطلبة الرياضي) is an Iraqi sports club based in Al-Rusafa, Baghdad.
-Its football team competes in the Iraqi Premier League, the top flight of Iraqi football.
-Founded in 1977, it was merged with another club called Al-Jamiea ahead of the 1978–79 season.
+Al-Talaba Sports Club (نادي الطلبة الرياضي) is an Iraqi professional sports club based in Al-Rusafa, Baghdad.
+Its football team competes in the Iraq Stars League, the top flight of Iraqi football.
+Founded in 1969, the club was named Al-Jamiea but became known as Al-Talaba ahead of the 1978–79 season after being merged with a new club of the same name.
 Their home stadium is Al-Talaba Stadium.

-Al-Talaba are one of Iraq's most successful teams having won five league titles, with the most recent being in the 2001–02 season.
-They have also achieved two FA Cups, one Super Cup and a joint-record three Elite Cups.
+Al-Talaba are one of Iraq's most successful teams having won five league titles, most recently in the 2001–02 season.
+They have also achieved two FA Cups, one Super Cup and a joint-record three Baghdad Championships.
 The club's best achievements on the continental stage include finishing fourth at the 1986 Asian Club Championship and finishing second and fourth at the 1995 and 1998–99 editions of the Asian Cup Winners' Cup respectively.

-The club was owned by the National Union of Iraqi Students from 1977 until 1993, when the club was attached to the Ministry of Higher Education and Scientific Research with the minister being the honorary president of the club.
+The club was owned by the National Union of Iraqi Students until 1993, when the club was attached to the Ministry of Higher Education and Scientific Research with the minister being the honorary president of the club.

 History

-Al-Jamiea SC (1961–1977)
+Origins (1961–1969)

-In 1961, the University of Baghdad formed a football team made of the best football-playing students in the university, under the name of Montakhab Jamieat Baghdad (University of Baghdad XI), to compete in the 1960–61 Iraq Central FA Second Division, the second-tier league in the Baghdad region.
+In 1961, the University of Baghdad formed a football team made of the best football-playing students in the university, under the name of Montakhab Jami'at Baghdad (University of Baghdad Select XI), to compete in the 1960–61 Iraq Central FA Second Division, the second-tier league in the Baghdad region.
 The team was eliminated in the first round after losing 2–1 to the Railway Workers' Union on 22 February 1961.
 The team participated in the 1964 Republic Championship and also entered the Universities of Iraq League.
 The first president of the team was Hassan Kanah and the first technical staff consisted of the manager, Ghani Askar, and his two assistants, Moayad Al-Badri and Sami Al-Saffar.